louisdevie/multiflag/README.md

 Two kind of flags are supported out of the box : a bitflag implementation for integers and enums, and a list-based (or rather, set-based) implementation, which covers most of the common needs.
 But Multiflag is extensible, you can implement an adapter for any custom type of flag representation you want.

+## Why ?

+This library was developed to provide the [Gallium+](https://github.com/galliumplus) server and clients with a reliable way to manage permissions.
+The primary goal is thus to support C# and Typescipt, but support for other languages (I'm thinking Python, Go, Rust) may come later.